ATTX-project/ATTX-project.github.io/attx_project/Graph-Store.md

 ### Querying the Default Graph

-The Default Graph is the graph set to be the union of all other graphs and ca be queried as follows:
+The Default Graph is the graph set to be the union of all other graphs and can be queried as follows:

 ```turtle
 SELECT ?subject ?predicate ?object